Losing Trees: Being Okay with Being Alone

 I don’t need to find a partner.
 I would like to.

 I will be fine, not heartbroken, if I don’t find the tree.
-I will be fine, not heartbroken, if I don’t find a partner.

 The tree won’t be lost without me if I fail to find it and bow down to it.
 A man won’t be lost without me if I fail to “find” him and bow down to him.

 Were that tree on my property, I would tend to it, give it care and love, but I would not end my life at its base to feed it.
-If I had a relationship, I would tend to it, give it care and love, but I would not end my life, physically or emotionally, (as I almost did in my marriage) to feed it.
+If I had a relationship, I would tend to it, give it care and love, but I would not end my life, physically or emotionally, (as I almost did in both senses during my marriage) to feed it.

 I believe this is what I was trying to communicate to my online acquaintance; we should most certainly want to love and care for our partner and meet our partner’s needs.
 However, if our partner’s needs take our identity from us such that we are bowing to them to the exclusion of our own needs, then we are no longer their partners, we are the food they consume to survive.